Updated on: September 22, 2023

 You can also configure ClamAV to scan your mail server, which is really useful, particularly if you’re in a network with Windows and Mac users.
 I tested ClamAV by scanning for PC and Mac-specific malware in my emails, and I was then able to delete anything risky before it could spread to others in my network.

-Overall, I really like ClamAV, and it’s a great tool if you’re willing to do the work.
+Overall, I really like ClamAV.
+It’s a great tool if you’re willing to do the work to learn the ropes.
 However, if you’re happy to spend a bit of money on more intuitive and full-featured Linux protection, it’s worth looking at Bitdefender’s GravityZone plans.
-They’re designed for business, but the flexible pricing means that they’re a good option for home users who want protection for multiple Linux devices too.
+They’re designed for businesses, but the flexible pricing means that they’re a good option for home users who want protection for multiple Linux devices too

 Bottom Line:

 ClamAV is the best free antivirus scanner for Linux.
-It’s open-source, and its massive malware directory is being constantly updated by users across the world.
+It’s open-source with a massive malware directory that’s constantly being updated by users across the world.
 I had to work on my command line knowledge to get the most out of ClamAV, and it’s certainly not very beginner-friendly.
 But for more advanced users, ClamAV offers a lot of control.
 If you’re a beginner or you just want a quick and easy Linux tool, ClamTk is a user-friendly version of ClamAV with most of the same functionality.

 Best Antivirus Overall (Premium) — Norton 360

-Norton 360 is the best antivirus of 2023 without a doubt.
-It doesn’t offer a free plan, but its excellent malware protection and additional features are worth paying for, and its plans are pretty reasonably priced.
+Norton 360 is the best antivirus of 2024 without a doubt.
+It doesn’t offer a free plan, but its excellent malware protection and additional features are worth paying for.
+Best of all, its plans are pretty reasonably priced.

 There are many reasons why I use Norton’s paid antivirus: